Things HSBC might send you

 We could also contact you because you might be due a payment.
-This could be by letter, text message or a phone call where the number is withheld.
+This could be by letter, text message or a phone call.

-If you're unsure of a number you've been asked to call, please contact the number on the back of your debit or credit card instead.
+If you’ve given anyone your personal or security details, please call us immediately using the number on the back of your debit or credit card.

 Things a fraudster might send you

 Here are some typical fraudster messages.
 If you receive something like this, please delete the message and do not respond.

 Scammers often send fake text messages that look like they’ve come from your bank, or another trusted organisation.
 Their goal is to get you to reply with your personal or financial information.

 - encourage you to take urgent action